Data Warehouse API

 - query/unit/list - selected fields, sorting and paging parameters are provided

-- query/unit/aggregate - aggregateBy, sorting and paging parameters are provided.
-It is possible to parametrize which
+- query/unit/aggregate - aggregateBy, sorting and paging parameters are provided

 - /document endpoint returns the entire contents of a single document.

-The following endpoints may be usable when creating an user interface/output for the warehouse data:
+The following endpoints may be useful when creating an user interface/output for warehouse data:

 - EnumerationLabels - Descriptions of enumerations used in documents and filters in three languages.